patrickkunka/mixitup/README.md

 ##### Module Loader

-If you are building a modular JavaScript project with Webpack, Browserify, or RequireJS, MixItUp can be installed via your package manager of choice and imported into any of your project's modules with local scoping.
+If you are building a modular JavaScript project with Webpack, Browserify, or RequireJS, MixItUp can be installed using your package manager of choice and imported into any of your project's modules.

 `npm install mixitup --save`